alexandertrefz/essence/packages/standard-library/README.md

 of non-emptiness reaches instead, whose answers are bare rather than Optional.
 The modes a Method takes are Choices declared beside it: `Side`, `Rounding`, `NumberFormat`, `CaseSensitivity`, `NormalizationForm`, `Stream` and `Step`.
+A Choice whose Cases all carry no payload derives both its `Equatable` and its `Printable` conformance, so six of those Namespaces declare the two and hold no body at all: `#Less` prints `Less` without anybody writing that down.

 The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`,